compilers-course-materials/design2/README.md

 the special value `0` for its previous pointer.

-The net effect of these changes is to put all function call information (other than return pointers) on the _heap_.
+The net effect of these changes is to put all function call information (other than return pointers and addresses of frames) on the _heap_.

 ### Question A:

-For each of the following scenarios, discuss the tradeoffs this approach would have in terms of memory and time needed:
+For each of the following scenarios, discuss the tradeoffs this approach would have in terms of memory and time needed.
+Hint – draw pictures.

 - Evaluating a function body that creates 10 closures, each of which refers to 5 free variables.
 For example: